 Question your candidates on vegan issues

-We want to find out what your local candidates think about vegan issues.
+Politicians at every level can help to support veganism.
+The Vegan Society provides specific guidances in advance of local and national elections so you can ask some key questions of your candidates.
 Contacting your candidates is a simple way of making a difference and it lets them know they have voters who care about animal rights and the impact of animal exploitation.
-It also supports our ongoing campaign work by providing information about the stance of political parties and individual MPs once a new parliament is elected.
+It also supports our ongoing campaign work by providing information about the stance of political parties and individual politicians.

-For more detail on policies that support veganism, check out our 'Manifesto for Veganism'.
+For more detail on policies that support veganism, take a look at our 'Manifesto for Veganism'.

 Around half of public authorities in England failed to publish specific, measureable equality objectives by April 2012 (EHRC).
 In 1993, the European Court of Human Rights confirmed (W v UK 18187/91) that vegans enjoy rights to freedom of thought and conscience and the right to manifest beliefs in teaching and practice.
 They also have the right to avoid indirect as well as direct discrimination.
 This includes schools, hospitals, the justice system, employment and elsewhere.

 “Will you pledge your support to uphold equality, particularly for those holding legally recognised philosophical beliefs, such as veganism?”